 This chicken Milanese is a classic Italian recipe that’s always a crowd-pleaser.

-It’s been a busy day, and you want to make something for dinner that’s delicious but not too heavy.
+When it’s been a busy day, and you want to make something for dinner that’s delicious but not too heavy, try this chicken Milanese.

 After all, it’s fried chicken, but better.
 And who doesn’t love fried chicken?!